 CHP investigates case of severe enterovirus 71 infection

-A female, aged 33 with good past health, has presented with fever, sore throat, rash and headache since May 2.
-She sought medical advice from a general practitioner on the same day.
-She attended the Accident and Emergency Department of Yan Chai Hospital on May 4 and was admitted for management.
-The patient is now in a stable condition.
+A male, aged 49 with good past health, had presented with fever, headache and rash since December 10.
+He attended the Accident and Emergency Department of Princess Margaret Hospital (PMH) on December 11 and was admitted for management on the same day.
+The patient was discharged after treatment and is now in a stable condition.

-Her throat swab tested positive for EV71 upon laboratory testing.
-The clinical diagnosis was encephalitis.
+His stool specimen tested positive for EV71 upon laboratory testing.
+The clinical diagnosis was meningitis.

-"EV71 is one of the causative agents for HFMD.
+"EV71 is one of the causative agents for Hand, Foot and Mouth Disease (HFMD).
 The infection is transmitted from person to person by direct contact with nose and throat discharges, saliva, fluid from blisters, or the stool of infected persons.
 Good personal and environmental hygiene are the most important measures to prevent EV71 infection," a spokesman for the CHP said.

 "HFMD is common in children while adult cases may also appear.
 It is usually caused by enteroviruses such as Coxsackie virus and EV71.
 It is clinically characterised by maculopapular rashes or vesicular lesions occurring on the palms, soles and other parts of the body such as the buttocks and thighs.
 Vesicular lesions and ulcers may also be found in the oral cavity.
 Sometimes patients present mainly with painful ulcers at the back of the mouth, namely herpangina, without rash on the hands or feet," the spokesman said.

 "The usual peak season for HFMD and EV71 infection is from May to July.
 A smaller peak may also occur from October to December.
 As young children are more susceptible, parents should stay alert to their health.
 Institutional outbreaks may occur where HFMD can easily spread among young children with close contact," the spokesman added.

 To prevent HFMD, members of the public, especially the management of institutions, should take heed of the following preventive measures: